The beauty of Nairn

 Angling and Sea Angling

 The River Narin, Clunas Dam and many smaller lochs are home to Rainbow Trout and Brown Trout.
-Sea angling is popular in the Moray Firth and boats can be chartered from Nairn Harbour.

 The Whiskey Trail